Coleridge-Initiative/big-data-and-social-science/docs/08-ChapterNetworks.md

 <p class="caption">(\#fig:fig8-3)Two-mode affiliation data</p>
 </div>

-In the following snippet of code, I use the package in Python to read in a Pajek file and then transform the original two-mode network into two separate projections.
+In the following snippet of code, I use the `igraph` package in Python to read in a Pajek file and then transform the original two-mode network into two separate projections.
 Because my focus in this discussion is on relationships among people, I then move on to work exclusively with the